 - Kent Anderson American Indian Scholarship (endowed)Awarded annually to American Indian students of any class or major based upon academic performance and financial need, with preference given to students who are affiliated with a federally recognized American Indian tribe.
-Established in 1990 with the proceeds of a benefit performance at Augsburg College by comedian Louie Anderson, a St. Paul native, who resides in Los Angeles, CA.
+Established in 1990 with the proceeds of a benefit performance at Augsburg University by comedian Louie Anderson, a St. Paul native, who resides in Los Angeles, CA.

 - Ada Bakken Memorial American Indian Scholarship (endowed)Awarded annually to American Indian students of any class or major, based upon academic performance and financial need.
 Established in 1988 through the estate and trust of Ada Bakken, St. Charles, MN

 - Grand Met American Indian Scholarship (endowed)Awarded annually to American Indian students of any class or major.
 Established in 1991, by Pillsbury Grand Met.

 - Hearst Foundation American Indian Scholarship (endowed)One or more scholarships are awarded annually to an American Indian upper-class student(s) who have a cumulative grade point average of 3.0 or better at Augsburg University.
 Established in 1984 by the William Randolph Hearst Foundation